Guy Verhofstadt: Verhofstadt III

-Verhofstadt led the VLD into the 2007 general election.
-Already with the 2006 municipal elections, the VLD showed signs of fatigue with the Flemish voter, who seem to have had enough of eight years of Verhofstadt, and the purple coalition governments.
-In an evening speech on election day, Verhofstadt conceded defeat and asked for a new generation to lead the VLD; he was to step down as prime minister after formation of a new government.
-However, the formation of a new government was complicated, and in the end, CD&V politician Yves Leterme failed to bring about a new government.
+Verhofstadt led the VLD into the 2007 Belgian federal election.
+Already with the 2006 Belgian local elections, the VLD showed signs of fatigue with the Flemish voter, who seem to have had enough of eight years of Verhofstadt, and the purple coalition governments.
+In an evening speech on election day, Verhofstadt conceded defeat and asked for a new generation to lead the VLD; he was to step down as prime minister after formation of a new government; however, the 2007 Belgian government formation was complicated, and in the end CD&V politician Yves Leterme failed to bring about a new government.

 Yet certain policy matters became politically urgent.
 The King therefore asked Verhofstadt to mediate an "interim government" that would be in office for three months and could propose a 2008 budget.
 A deal was struck in December, and the "interim government" was set for inauguration on 21 December 2007.
 Two days later, this interim government won a vote of confidence in parliament, with 97 votes in favor, 46 opposed, and one abstention, assuring its legitimacy for three months.
 One of the first decisions of the new government, on 21 December 2007, was to raise the security level after foiling an attempted jail break of an Al Qaeda operative.
 Belgium was one of the first countries to recognise Kosovo's unilateral declaration of independence on 24 February 2008.
 A "permanent government" under leadership of Yves Leterme assumed office on 20 March 2008.

 Senator

-After his premiership Verhofstadt took up the seat of Senator to which he had been elected in 2007.
+After his premiership, Verhofstadt took up the seat of Senator to which he had been elected in 2007.